AlejandroCaralt/Icarus/README.md

 # Icarus
-Icarus is an app made by cyclists for cyclists.
+Icarus, an app made for cyclists by cyclists.
+An app that will allow you to create and track your routes to share with your friends.
+All you have to do is log in, create your event and get cycling.
+Do not forget to share!

 ## App Activitys:
 - Login